lucamata/ExteriorIdeals/README.md

 # ExteriorIdeals
-A Macaulay2 package for working with ideals over exterior algebra.
+A Macaulay2 package for working with ideals over an exterior algebra.

 Introduction
 ===================